spencerdrak/zdns/PROPSED_ZNDS_INTERFACE.md

 // LookupModule is an interface which represents some higher-level functionality above a type LookupModule interface {
 	// NewLookupClient is called by the framework for each time an individual scan is specified in the config or on
 	// the command-line.
-The framework will then call scanner.Initialize(name, flags).
+The framework will then call scanner.Initialize(options).
-	NewLookupClient() zdns.LookupClient
+	NewLookupClient() zdns.LookupClient{}

 	// Description returns a string suitable for use as an overview of this
 	// module within usage text.